 Purchase your copy now and get FREE access to our BG course valued at $49

-Designed as a study guide to help you get the most out of your reading.
-It contains short video commentaries, chapter summaries, key points, prompts and quizzes, to help you navigate the book, retain and apply the philosophy in your daily life.Purchase
+This course is designed as a study guide to help you get the most out of your reading.
+It contains short video commentaries, chapter summaries, key points, prompts, and quizzes to help you navigate the book, retain, and apply the philosophy in your daily life.Purchase

 - Familiarizing oneself with the characters, plot, and themes of the Bhagavad Gita.

 - Exploring the concept of dharma and its role in our lives.

 - Gaining insight into the importance of meditation and mindfulness.

 - Exploring the concept of karma and its role in shaping one's life.